dgraph-io/dgraph/wiki/content/deploy/dgraph-zero.md

 ```bash
 dgraph zero --help
 ```

-`--replicas` is the option that controls the replication factor: the number of replicas per data shard, including the original shard.
+The `--replicas` option controls the replication factor: the number of replicas per data shard, including the original shard.
 For consensus, the replication factor must be set to an odd number, and the following error will occur if it is set to an even number (for example, `2`):